GooseMod/Docs/src/misc/ports.md

  - Theme: supports *BetterDiscord*, *Powercord*, or *Vizality*
  - Plugin: supports *Powercord*

 Then it is as easy as just giving your explicit permission for it to be added to GooseMod's Store.
-We make sure we always get consent before adding any form of ported plugin or theme to the Module Store as we want to give developer's the full choice.
+We make sure we always get consent before adding any form of ported plugin or theme to the Store as we want to respect developer's wishes.
 You can change your decision at any time.